New York/New Jersey Miscellany

 powerhouse: Grand Avenue and Park Avenue

-grip: Johnson non-grip
+grip: Johnson ladder cable non-grip

 gauge: 4' 8 1/2"